wujialai106/zhengganglab/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "Zhenggang Lab - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University &rarr; LMU."
+excerpt: "Zhenggang Lab at Leiden University &rarr; LMU."
 sitemap: false
 permalink: /
 ---

-**News: Our group will move to the University of Munich (LMU)!** During the next two years, we will build up a "Lehrstuhl" (chair) at LMU and we will slowly move our instruments to Munich.
+**News: Our group will move to the University of XXU (LMU)!** During the next two years, we will build up a "XXX" (chair) at XXU and we will slowly move our instruments to XXX.
 We will be looking for PhD students, sub-group leaders, postdocs, engineering/technical stuff, and an administrative assistant.
 Please contact me if you are interested.
 More details to follow.